 When rad humans find rad humans and fall in love.
 Available worldwide.
 Email to book for 2019.

-This August, Connor and I brought Otterbox with us up to Canada to experience cliff diving, hiking, rain, smoke, and all types of Type II Fun.
+This August, Connor and I brought Otterbox with us up to Canada to experience cliff diving, hiking, rain, smoke from forest fires, and all types of Type II Fun.
 Type II Fun is not your average adventure blog, smiling in flowing dresses and relaxing in hot springs.
 No… Type II Fun is the type of fun you have while struggling in the cold, or the mud with your friends.
 It’s a special type of fun you can only access with the right attitude.
 The type of fun you have smiling and laughing your a*ses off while caught in the middle of some weather.
 The type of memories that will last a lifetime.

 As we reflected we realized that though the big moments are epic, and it’s always nice to get a “banger” shot of nature - the fondest moments are most often the simplest.
 The moments unfiltered, without any pressure, no rules.
 So we were incredibly inspired by Otterbox’s brand manifesto as follows: